 In August, 2018, the Company entered into Subscription Agreements with accredited investors (the "August 2018 Accredited Investors") pursuant to which the August 2018 Accredited Investors agreed to purchase an aggregate of approximately 63.9 million shares of Common Stock at \$0.15 per share for an aggregate purchase price of \$9.6 million.
 The Theodore Stern Revocable Trust (the "Stern Trust") invested \$1 million in this round.
-Mr. Theodore Stern is a director of the Company, is the trustee of the Stern Trust.
+Mr. Theodore Stern a director of the Company, is the trustee of the Stern Trust.

 In 2019, the Company will continue to be opportunistic as well as judicious in raising additional funds to support its operations and investments as it creates a sustainable organization.
-There is no guarantee that such financing will be available if available on acceptable terms.
-In order to implement and grow our operations through December 31, 2019 as contemplated in our current business plan, we expect that we will need to raise approximately \$5 to \$7.5 million.
-There is no guarantee that our current business plan, as a result of such change, that we will need additional capital to implement such business plan.
+There is no guarantee that such financing will be available, or if available on acceptable terms.
+In order to implement and grow our operations through December 31, 2019 as contemplated in our current business plan, we expect that we will need to raise approximately \$7.5 to \$10.0 million.
+In June 2019, the Company entered into Subscription Agreements with accredited investors ("the June 2019 Accredited Investors") pursuant to which the June 2019 Accredited Investors agreed to purchase an aggregate of approximately 38.8 million shares of Common Stock at \$0.08 per share for an aggregate purchase price of approximately \$3.1 million.
+There is no guarantee that our current business plan will not change and, as a result of such change, that we will need additional capital to implement such business plan.